 Before beginning MS GIS, you will need to identify a project and a faculty member who is willing to work with you on the project and who will serve as your advisor.
 Typically, your advisor will be a faculty member whose geographic specialization most closely matches your own area of interest.
 The advisor will assist you in developing the program of course work, oversees the project, and keeps the department chair and director of graduate programs informed of your progress.
-Once a faculty member has agreed to serve as your advisor, send an Advisor Acceptance email to: the Graduate Program Chair, the prospective advisor, and Will Kiniston.
+You will need to fill out the Advisor Acceptance Form, have it signed by the prospective advisor, and turn it in to the Graduate Program Director (see page 39).